efrederickson/LuaAssemblyTools/Readme.txt

 Eventually, i hope to have full support for all available Lua versions.
 This is not going to happen in the near future though.

-(If not specified, its for Lua 5.1 operations) Completed        Operation                        Description
+(If not specified, its for Lua 5.1 and 5.2 operations) Completed        Operation                        Description
 -------------------------------------------------------------------------------------
-Yes              Read (Lua 5.1)                   Reads bytecode Yes              Write                            Writes bytecode Yes              Edit                             Inject, remove, and change bytecode Yes              LASM Decompiler                  Decompiles chunks to LASM
+Yes              Read                             Reads bytecode Yes              Write                            Writes bytecode Yes              Edit                             Inject, remove, and change bytecode Yes              LASM Decompiler                  Decompiles chunks to LASM